nathwill/chef-haproxy-ng/README.md

 ### haproxy_listen

 Not yet implemented.
-Use haproxy_proxy directly.
+Use the `haproxy_proxy` resource directly.